cet63/audio_chat/README.md

 ### OpenAI API-KEY Secret

-If you want to use , you'll need to [create a openai account and get an API key](https://platform.openai.com/).
+If you want to use `Summarize` and `Ask`, you'll need to [create a openai account and get an API key](https://platform.openai.com/).

-Then, create a [Modal Secret](https://modal.com/secrets/) for OpenAI:
+Then, create a [Modal Secret](https://modal.com/secrets/) for OpenAI-API-KEY:

 - `my-openai-secret`